Vivero/Kerbal-VR/README.md

 Instructions:

-1. Start SteamVR.
-Only the Vive headset will be used (no controllers needed), and it will be a Seated Experience (no Room-Scale required).
-2. Sit down
-3. Put on your Vive
+1. Start SteamVR
-4. Start up KSP with the "-force-opengl" flag
+2. Start up KSP with the "-force-opengl" flag
 5. During flight, enter IVA, and press the 'N' key to initialize the HMD
 6. You can press 'N' again to reset the default position
 7. Any errors should come up in the Debug log (press Alt-F12)